Javafest2025/ongoing_research_service/README.md

+## 🚨 Helper repo

+⚠️ This repo is not part of the main project.

 # ScholarAI Ongoing Research Service

 A Spring Boot microservice for managing ongoing research projects with LaTeX document editing, AI assistance, and PDF generation capabilities.